jasonstrachan/sandbox/docs/spec.md

    * Outline: 18–26 vertices (frame + two wheel arcs + seat/handle hints).
    * Target lattice: 12×14 grid (~168 particles) used sparingly (e.g., at most 1–2 active at a time) due to higher cost; stiffer stretch but moderate bend plasticity.

+10. **Bicycle Frame**

+   * Description: rigidised frame contour with triangles + bars; wheels implied only by the outline arc.
+   * Outline: 12–16 vertices.
+   * Target lattice: 14×12 grid (~168 particles) with lower compliance for stretch/area so it stays stiff in flight.

 ### Shape Source & Determinism

 * All silhouettes are defined as **pre-authored polylines** (JSON assets) under version control.